 For larger programs, as well as for programs that are required to run on systems that do not have the SWI-Prolog development system installed, creating a saved state is the best solution.
-A saved state is created using qsave\program/[1,2] or using the linker swipl-ld(1).
+A saved state is created using qsave\program/[1,2] or the -c commandline option.
 A saved state is a file containing machine-independent intermediate code in a format dedicated for fast loading.
 Optionally, the emulator may be integrated in the saved state, creating a single-file, but machine-dependent, executable.
 This process is described in chapter 10.